J. T. Nickel Family Nature and Wildlife Preserve: Description

 The Nickel Family Preserve is located in the forested and rocky Cookson Hills region of eastern Oklahoma.
 Elevations on the refuge range from 850 feet to 1250 feet.
 The preserve was founded in 2000 due to a land gift from the John Nickel family.
 It is the largest privately owned conservation area in the Ozark Mountains.

 Most of the Preserve is forested with oak and pine trees mixed with tallgrass prairie.
 Through controlled burns, The Nature Conservancy helps re-create the open woodland and biological diversity that characterized this region in pre-settlement days.
 There are seven vegetation zones: Xeric (dry) forests; Mesic (moist) forests; floodplains, glades, tallgrass prairie, wetlands, and disturbed areas.
 A total of 597 plant species have been found on the Preserve, including 15 rare, endangered or threatened plant species.

 The Nature Conservancy has introduced Elk which have been absent from the Ozarks for more than 150 years.
 White tailed deer, coyote, bobcat, and many small mammals are also common in the preserve and black bears now make their home on the preserve after being absent for over a century.

 Bathtub Rocks

 Bathtub Rocks is an area owned by the Nature Conservancy that lies within the J.T.
 Nickel Family Nature and Wildlife Preserve.
 Cold, fresh water flows over the rocks from a nearby spring before draining into Cedar Creek, a tributary of the Illinois River.
-The rocks can be visited by the public, and are accessible from any of three trails in the Nickel Preserve.

 In the last few years vandalism and littering have become more than a nuisance in this area, costing the Nature Conservancy scarce funds to try to keep the area clean for visitors.
-The Conservancy has even hinted that it may have to close Bathtub Rocks, if this willful and negligent activity continues.
+The Conservancy has closed Bathtub Rocks to the public, due to the willful and negligent activity that had continued.

 As of 7-7-21 Bathtub Rocks has been permanently closed due to vandalism and trespassing.